llvm/llvm-project/llvm/docs/Mdl/RFC.md

 While being significantly more expressive than TableGen’s Schedules and Itineraries used in LLVM, MDL is also more concise, and simpler to read and write while supporting a much broader class of embedded and accelerator architectures.
 We currently can automatically generate MDL descriptions for all upstream targets which are in many cases 1/10 the size of the equivalent TableGen descriptions.
 We’ve integrated this with LLVM, and are sending out this RFC because we believe it could be valuable to the larger LLVM community.

-The MDL compiler, associated tools, and documentation are available as open source (at https://github.com/MPACT-ORG/llvm-project/tree/all), and we would like to explore adding this to the LLVM project, and encourage contributions from others.
+The MDL compiler, associated tools, and documentation are available as open source at [MPACT-ORG](https://github.com/MPACT-ORG/llvm-project/tree/all), and we would like to explore adding this to the LLVM project, and encourage contributions from others.

 ## **Background**